Big Bend And Guadalupe Mountains National Parks Images

 Big Bend first became a national park on June 12, 1944.
 In 1933, the Texas Legislature recognized the area as Big Bend State Park.
 The park is well known not only for its geology, but also for its diverse array of plants, birds, reptiles and mammals.
 In 2012, the International Dark-Skies Association honored the park as one of the premiere locations in the world to stargaze.

 Best known for its geology, Big Bend is defined by the curving and twisting Rio Grande.
+Just to the west of Big Bend is its smaller namesake, Big Bend Ranch State Park, though equally as stunning in geology and landscapes.
 Its name comes from the bend in the river on the southern border.
 One famous tourist location is the seven-mile long limestone Santa Elena Canyon at the western end of the park.
 Big Bend covers more than 800,000 acres, and its Chisos Mountains sit in the middle of the Chihuahuan Desert.
 Big Bend offers countless miles of hiking trails, including a the well known Lost Mine Trail and South Rim Trail.
 The tallest peak in the park is Emory Peak, rising 7,285 feet above the Chisos Basin, and offers a 360 degree view that stretches into Mexico.
 One of the classic hikes in Texas is also found in Big Bend - the South Rim.
 Trekking to this remote part of the park, whatever route you choose, provides amazing views east west, and south from atop the Chisos.
 On the South Rim, a 1,500 feet tall cliff overlooks the Chihuahuan Desert, the Rio Grande, and the north territory of Mexico, and the round trip is 12+ miles.
 It can be done as a day trip or as an overnight camping adventure.
 In either case, the vistas and landscapes make it well worth the effort.

 One of my recent trips to the Big Bend involved trekking to a remote part of the park - Mariscal Canyon.
 The adventure to reach this location not only involved a 3.5 mile path marked only with rock piles called cairns but also a 30 mile drive over difficult 4WD terrain that took nearly two hours.
 They payoff, though, was one of the most amazing vistas anywhere in Texas.